wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    <pre>https://na31.lightning.force.com/
    packagingSetupUI/ipLanding.app?apvId=04tB00000009UeX</pre>

-   PROTIP: Don't click on the blue "Install" button or the app will install in the wrong domain.
+   PROTIP: Don't click on the blue "Install" button or the app will install in the wrong domain ("na31" in the example above).

    What we want is to install in a Playground domain.